owstack/btc-channel/docs/index.md

 # Payment Channels
-Btccore includes classes necessary to handle payment channel smart contracts.
+Includes classes necessary to handle payment channel smart contracts.
 The approach taken is networking-agnostic, so this library can be used at any layer.

 ## Installation
 Payment channels are implemented as a separate module and you must add it to your dependencies: